Safe Streets and Roads for All (SS4A) Grant Program

 Program Overview

 The Bipartisan Infrastructure Law (BIL) established the Safe Streets and Roads for All (SS4A) discretionary program with $5 billion in appropriated funds over 5 years, 2022-2026.
 The SS4A program funds regional, local, and Tribal initiatives through grants to prevent roadway deaths and serious injuries.
-Over $2 billion is still available for future funding rounds.
+Almost $2 billion is still available for future funding rounds.

 The SS4A program supports the U.S. Department of Transportation's (USDOT) National Roadway Safety Strategy and our goal of zero roadway deaths using a Safe System Approach.

-Combining the FY22, FY23, and FY24 awards to date, SS4A has provided $2.7 billion in Federal funding to over 1,400 communities in all 50 States and Puerto Rico.
+Combining the FY22, FY23, and FY24 awards to date, SS4A has provided $2.9 billion in Federal funding to over 1,600 communities in all 50 States and Puerto Rico.
 Through this important funding source, USDOT is empowering Tribal, local, and regional efforts to save lives and reduce serious injuries on our roadways.

 Program Awards to Date: Key Facts